pierrediedhiou/cybersecurity-journey/glossary.md

 - **ISP** — Internet Service Provider, the company providing your internet connection
 - **Invoke-Command** — PowerShell cmdlet for executing commands on remote systems, used by admins and penetration testers alike
+- **Intruder** — A Burp Suite tool used to automate customized attacks against web applications, commonly used for brute forcing and fuzzing endpoints
 ## J
 - **John the Ripper** — Free open source password cracking tool that automatically detects hash types and supports wordlist, single and